Charter downloads, RESOURCES & useful links

 This is a very helpful guide to the signs to look for when you are worried you might be facing drug addiction.

-Explaining this pattern of overt care taking that can leave you feeling hurt and misunderstood, codependece needs gentle and careful handling to encourage a full recovery.
+Explaining this pattern of overt care-taking that can leave you feeling hurt and misunderstood, codependence needs gentle and careful handling to encourage a full recovery.

 This underlines the importance of how you represent yourself maintaining your dignity and respect in a conflict.

-This gives you a brief outline of what to expect when seeking treatment for an eating disorder like anorexia, bulima or overeating.
+This gives you a brief outline of what to expect when seeking treatment for an eating disorder like anorexia, bulimia or overeating.

 This talks about when over exercising becomes a problem, causing injury and isolation, and how to seek help.